hyperledgerkochi/KOBman/README.md

 _________________

-b.This command will install versin :'0.0.3' of the environment 'kobman' from the **default github namespace 'hyperlederkochi'**
+b)This command will install versin :'0.0.3' of the environment 'kobman' from the **default github namespace 'hyperlederkochi'**

 > KOBman namespace -> "https://github.com/hyperledgerkochi/KOBman
 > KOBman version -> '0.0.3'